Frequently Asked Questions

 How to treat most sports injuries conservatively:

-REDUCING HIGH-IMPACT ACTIVITIES SUCH AS RUNNING
+REDUCE HIGH-IMPACT ACTIVITIES SUCH AS RUNNING

 Both traumatic and overuse problems require rest to heal.
 Most likely you’ll need to take a temporary break from your sport to allow your lower limbs to recover.